maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Changelog

 * **Version 1.5.3:**
   * Fixed the Webdriver-Manager module, it was downloading the ChromeDriver or GeckoDriver at each webdriver launch.
-Now it uses the path of the downloaded webdriver **[#112](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/112)**.
+Now it uses the path of the downloaded webdriver. **[#112](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/112)**.
-  * Fixed the collection input. **[#108](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/108).**.
+  * Fixed the collection input. **[#108](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/108)**.
 * **Version 1.5.2:**
   * Headless mode support.
 Download Mozilla Firefox and you can use this bot in the background without any interface.
     Note: Firefox may be unstable and some features may work differently or not at all.  **[#64](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/64), [#69](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/discussions/69), [#106](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/106)**.